affamd109/salesDuo-minutes-assnmnt/README.md

 - 🛡️ Secure environment variable support using `.env`
 - 🔄 Frontend made by  React.
 - 🧪 Built-in error handling for common input and API failures
+- Responsive design - Built for both laptops and mobiles.

 ## Before You Begin